8.10 ACCEPTANCE AND TESTING

 Procedures for Construction of Test Strips

-Test strips are used to evaluate properties of HMA mixture and identify an effective rolling pattern.
+Test strips are used to evaluate properties of asphalt mixture and identify an effective rolling pattern.
 The specification entitled "Test Strip Construction for Class 1 Compaction" requires the contractor to construct a test strip of the surface course mixture before its placement on Interstate highways, Primary highways, and ramps connecting Interstate and Primary highways.
 Specifications further require test strip construction of the intermediate mixture at the start of placement on Interstate highways and Interstate-to-Interstate ramps.
 Test strips for base mixtures are optional for the contractor, except for evaluation of base mixture to be placed as a surface course.

 Proper construction and documentation of test strip is the responsibility of the contractor.
 Documentation of test strip development and final rolling pattern should be provided by contractor to inspector.

 The specifications outline several steps that must be followed to construct a test strip.
 Documentation of this procedure is required.
 If properly performed, compacting a control test strip using a nuclear gauge will establish a rolling pattern that achieves required density (field voids).
-Personnel participating in tests must include roller operators, nuclear gauge operator, paving supervisor, project inspector, and District Materials personnel.
+Personnel participating in tests may include roller operators, nuclear gauge operator, paving supervisor, project inspector, and District Materials personnel.
 The following procedure describes steps to be taken by the contractor to effectively construct a test strip.

 n Pre‑size roller train